sebasvil20/templicons/README.md

 AriaLabel:   "icon",
 ```
 - `Size`: The size of the icon in pixels.
 You can use the size constants defined in the library or just use the size you want in pixels.
 - `StrokeWidth`: The stroke width of the icon in pixels.
 You can use the stroke width constants defined in the library or just use the size you want in pixels.
+(Ignored for flag icons)
 - `Class`: The class/es of the icon.
 You can use the color constants defined in the library or just use a list of classes you want.
 - `ID`: The id of the icon.
 This is useful if you want to use the icon in a form or if you want to use it with JavaScript.
 - `AriaLabel`: The aria-label of the icon.
 This is useful for accessibility purposes.